JulsOSpel/22tango/README.md

 To create a generator channel, create a voice channel called "mm-gen".
 It will be renamed by the bot to "Join to Create a Channel" if successful.

-Send `ml!help` to see an informational panel.
+Send `2!help` to see an informational panel.

 ## Run